Our Review Process

 Respect your cat’s natural instincts and consider his perspective when choosing cat care essentials like litter.

-Here’s What We Look For In The Best Cat Litter
+What We Look For in the Best Cat Litter

 While it’s important to consider your cat’s perspective when choosing a litter, we wouldn’t blame you if your own opinion carried a certain degree of heft.
 After all, you’re the one scooping the box.